 - Oats: A large container of quick oats can make a whole lot of oatmeal, and they’ll last for a couple of years in a sealed container.

-- Tortillas: Tortillas are great because you can freeze them and they take up so much less space than bread.
-Frozen they can last 6-8 months.
+- Tortillas: Tortillas are great because you can freeze them if needed, and they take up less space than bread.
+(Frozen they can last 6-8 months.)

 - Olive oil and other cooking oils